 Intellectual boundaries

 Our thought processes reflect our feelings, opinions, and perspectives, and not necessarily facts.
-You have a right to sort out what you think, and need to give others the right to think and decide for themselves as well.
+You have a right to sort out what you think.
+And you need to give others the right to think and decide for themselves as well.
 If you disagree with someone, it is not your job to fix their way of thinking.

 Spiritual boundaries